sceckert/IntroDHSpring2021/_week2/command-line-cheat-sheat.md

 `cd ..`: change directory by moving up one level in the folder structure to a parent directory

 `ls`: list the files and folders in your current directory

+`help [commandname]`: manual.
+This is the help function.
+Type `help` and the name of the command and it will tell you what that command does

+### Making and viewing files and directories

 `ni [filename]`: make a file called "file-name"